We believe that great architecture is about much more than great building design – its about how the place makes you feel.

 With nearly twenty years’ experience of delivering high profile public art programmes, Louise is a strong advocate for public art’s benefit in cultural and community participation.
 Her aim is to cultivate common ground for artists, clients, design teams and others to create meaningful projects that connect people to places.

 Jill Macnair is an interior design consultant.
 She has over 15 years’ experience of working in the design industry, both as a journalist (writing for publications such as Elle Decoration, The Sunday Times and Farrow & Ball) and as an interiors consultant.
-Her specialty is translating the specific tastes and personalities of her clients by adding finely tuned colours, textures and furniture into homes and other spaces in a cohesive and thoughtful way.
+Her speciality is translating the specific tastes and personalities of her clients by adding finely tuned colours, textures and furniture into homes and other spaces in a cohesive and thoughtful way.
 Her mission is to create beautiful, esoteric interiors that feel particular to their owners, while working in harmony with the buildings they inhabit.